KOwen11/factorio-headless-install/README.md

 1. aws account
 2. ec2 instance running ubuntu 16.04

+# This script intended for default AWS ec2 server running ubuntu 16.04 with default user [ubuntu]
 # Install
 1. on EC2 management console
   a. in the instances security group edit inbound rules